kmsec137/zorya-volos/README.md

 Zorya's engine, implemented in Rust, uses the **Z3 SMT solver** and includes a state manager, CPU state, memory model, and virtual file system.
 It emulates P-Code instructions to track the execution and detect vulnerabilities in the analyzed binaries.

 Zorya supports both concrete and symbolic data types, x86-64 instructions and syscalls, and manages the program counter.
-Currently, Zorya analyzes single-threaded Go programs compiled with TinyGo, with plans to address multithreading and goroutines in future work.
+Zorya can analyze single-threaded and starts to analyze multi-threaded Go programs, with automatic thread state dumping and restoration for binaries compiled with the gc compiler.
+For detailed information about multi-threading support, see [Multi-threading.md](doc/Multi-threading.md).

 > The owl sees what darkness keeps —
 > Zorya comes, and nothing sleeps.